nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-build-a-view-with-react-native-s-listview-component.md

 Dont forget to add `module.exports = Notes;` at the end.

-Then let's set up some prop types on our component.
+Then let's set up some `propTypes` on our component.
 We're expecting to receive some `userInfo`.
 As always, that's going to be `React.PropTypes.object.isRequired`.
 There are some `notes`, which is going to be `React.PropTypes.object.isRequired` as well.

 ```javascript
 Notes.propTypes = {